-In an effort to create viable open spaces and place making venues, the CRA disbursed \$114,580 to enhance the community garden.
-The garden and its greenmarket provide fresh produces, and education opportunities for the residents of the CRA.
+The CRA funded the community garden development with \$97,826.
+The garden and its greenmarket provide fresh produces, field trips and education opportunities for the residents of the CRA.
 It also exposes non-resident visitors to the Westgate area.
 This activity is developed under Focus Areas 2 and 4.

 Several homeowners received grants to improve the appearance of their home or address code violation under the CRA's Neighborhood Improvement Program.
-Residents were able to repair roofs, fences, windows and doors and other issues to improve their home.
-This program finds its place in Focus Area 3.
+Residents were able to repair septic systems, replace roofs, install fences, windows and doors, and address other issues to improve their home.
+This program is an implementation of housing activities found under Focus Area 3.

 The CRA continues to cooperate with Palm Beach County Sheriff's Office to ensure a solid police presence in the District.
 The CRA rents a facility in the area for the officers to use.
 The facility is located in an area that badly needs the police presence.
+The officers come there, when needed, to provide a presence in the area, to write reports, use internet and make calls.
+Their presence and that of their cars have pushed away many bad elements. \$10,962 were spent for this program.
+These endeavors are part of Focus Area 4 of the Plan.